Dirk Bogarde: Art house and European cinema

 Our Mother's House (1967) is an off-beat film noir and the British entry at the Venice Film Festival, directed by Jack Clayton, in which Bogarde plays a ne'er-do-well father who descends upon "his" seven children on the death of their mother.
-In his first collaboration with Luchino Visconti in La Caduta degli dei, The Damned (1969), Bogarde played German industrialist Frederick Bruckmann alongside Ingrid Thulin.
-Two years later Visconti was back at the helm when Bogarde portrayed Gustav von Aschenbach in Morte a Venezia, Death in Venice.
-In 1974, the controversial Il Portiere di notte (or The Night Porter) saw Bogarde cast as an ex-Nazi, Max Aldorfer, co-starring Charlotte Rampling, and directed by Liliana Cavani.
+In his first collaboration with Luchino Visconti in La Caduta degli dei (The Damned, 1969), Bogarde played German industrialist Frederick Bruckmann alongside Ingrid Thulin.
+Two years later Visconti was back at the helm when Bogarde portrayed Gustav von Aschenbach in Morte a Venezia (Death in Venice).
+In 1974, the controversial Il Portiere di notte (The Night Porter) saw Bogarde cast as an ex-Nazi, Max Aldorfer, co-starring Charlotte Rampling, and directed by Liliana Cavani.
 He played Claude, the lawyer son of a dying, drunken writer (John Gielgud) in the well-received, multidimensional French film Providence (1977), directed by Alain Resnais, and industrialist Hermann Hermann, who descends into madness in Despair (1978) directed by Rainer Werner Fassbinder.
-"It was the best performance I've ever done in my life", he later recounted.
+"It was the best performance I've ever done in my life," he later recounted.
 "Fassbinder... really screwed the film up.
 He tore it to pieces with a scissors."
 This led to Bogarde going on an extended hiatus.
 "And I thought, 'OK.
 Give it up'.
-So I gave it up and I didn't do another film for fourteen years".
-He returned one last time, as Daddy in Bertrand Tavernier's Daddy Nostalgie, (orThese Foolish Things) (1991), co-starring Jane Birkin as his daughter.
+So I gave it up and I didn't do another film for fourteen years."
+He returned one last time, as Daddy in Bertrand Tavernier's Daddy Nostalgie, (or These Foolish Things) (1991), co-starring Jane Birkin as his daughter.